Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 Hence, the multi-cell design generates $2C + 1$ different moments.
-Next, we show that these moments are sufficient to construct an approximation to the MTE function.
+Next, we show that these moments are sufficient to construct a polynomial approximation to the MTE function.

-\subsection{Approximation Method}
+\subsection{Approximation method}

 BMW show that if an instrument, $Z$, takes $C$ different values, each associated with a propensity score that is strictly between 0 and 1, then we can approximate the MTR functions, $m_{d}(u)$, with a polynomial of degree $C-1$ provided that the propensity scores are also different from one another.
-We follow their approach in proposing a polynomial approximation to these functions based on the data provided by the multi-cell experimental design described above.

-We adapt this approach to our multi-cell experimental design.
+We adapt this approach to our multi-cell experimental design using the data to fit polynomial approximations to the MTR functions.
 When $d=1$, we observe $C$ different values for $\psi_{1zc}$ from equation (\ref{eq:info1}).
 When $d=0$, we observe $C+1$ different values for $\psi_{0zc}$, with $C$ values from equation (\ref{eq:info0}) and one value from equation (\ref{eq:info00}).

 Given the variation in the observed moments and in the propensity score, we consider the following polynomial approximations of the MTR functions:

 where it should be noted that the approximation when $d=0$ is of one higher degree compared to $d=1$.
 Plugging (\ref{eq:app_mtr_til}) back into the right-hand side of equations (\ref{eq:info1}) and (\ref{eq:info0}), we obtain the following approximations to the moments: